Reflective journal writing helps me sleep.

 (oh dear.
 Here we go again.
 You and your dreams.
 You are a prolific dreamer Steve and I doubt anyone reading this has the time to dive into your epic dream world.
 Move on.
 I’m sure they all know how much information can be garnered from their dreams)

 Ok… Not only do I intend to capture my dream I also like to quickly jot down some of the goals I have set for my day or some activities I would like to complete or begin.
 I found, writing even the simplest of tasks like ‘going for a walk’ can be beneficial if I complete that task and read about it later that day.
 Or not.

 (wow.
 Pat yourself on the back.
 You.
 Went.
 For.
 A. Walk.)

 Most importantly is the final journal entry of the day.
 I consciously allow myself time to unleash on the page just before I go to bed.
 No matter what sort of day I had, whether it was pleasant or a complete train wreck, it was vital for me to remove the thoughts of my day and transfer them to the pages.
 I found that this was a great way to trap these thoughts outside of myself by picturing the words leaving my mind and being cemented elsewhere.

 This process helped me let go of the day, release any built-up emotion or tension and otherwise allow myself the freedom to go to bed without the weight of my reality sitting inside my head.
 I found that by documenting these thoughts I didn’t wake up as much during the night with the fear or emotions connected to the activities of the day being run repeatedly inside my brain.
 My journal held those feelings safely and tightly.
 No escape.
 I did not need to think about them again, that day or night.

-(it’s a bloody book made of paper.
+(it’s a fucking book made of paper.
 Couldn’t hold a sneeze.)